JustinBrow/Action1/README.md

 #### TEMPLATE - Deploy Printer
 Deploying a printer with Action1
 #### Trust RDP Cert
 With the April 2026 Windows Updates Microsoft added a new prompt when connecting to remote desktops.
 This script downloads the certificate from the gateway and adds the cert hash to the trusted registry.
+The script as written is designed to keep n - 1 hashes.